Nnvvee96/planora.ai/docs/developer/guide.md

    npm run scaffold:integration
    ```

-   All code generation templates are located in `tools/plop/templates/` and configured in `tools/plop/plopfile.js`.
+   All code generation templates are located in `config/plop/` and configured in `config/plop/plopfile.js` (with a symlink in the project root).
 They enforce Planora's architectural principles automatically.

 ## Project Organization